jerwaynejones/scavenger-hunt-frontend/README.md

-Yes, that looks great!
-Here's a slightly revised version with some formatting adjustments for clarity and consistency in the markdown document.
-This version ensures that the README is well-structured and readable:

 # Scavenger Hunt Frontend

 This React-based frontend application allows users to create customized scavenger hunts with AI-generated clues.
 It features a clean, modern UI built with Material-UI and offers functionalities like clue generation, theme customization, and clue regeneration, making it ideal for parties, classrooms, and gift reveals.